 The summer before I was in the fifth grade, I started playing a baritone in a beginning summer band in Montrose, Oak Grove was a country school with four classrooms and eight grades, with two grades per classroom.
 Since Oak Grove had no band, Mother helped schedule transportation so that I could play in school bands in the town of Montrose.
 I realize now that although money was very tight, my parents made sure that I had every opportunity to develop the talent that I might have had in music.

 My sports career peaked in the eighth grade.
-In our graduating class from Oak Grove School, we had nine boys and three girls.
+At Oak Grove School, we had nine boys and three girls in my eighth-grade class.
 I played left field on our softball team.
-We totally dominated the other rural schools and won the Uncompahgre Valley Championship.
-The big city schools were not allowed to play.
+We dominated the other rural schools and won the Uncompahgre Valley Championship.
+The big city schools were not allowed to play against the small rural.
 We did make the mistake of playing against Montrose Junior High in basketball.
-Our coach was also our janitor, had probably never actually played the game himself.
+Our coach was also our janitor, who had probably never actually played the game himself.
 Long story short, we were out of our league.

 In 1954, the year I graduated from the eighth grade, my sister Lynn graduated from Whittier College.
-We drove to Whittier, California and listened as Richard Nixon gave the commencement address.
+We drove to Whittier, California to attend Lynn’s commencement.
+Richard Nixon gave the commencement address.

 Once while we were in high school, I was driving our Oldsmobile Rocket 88 with David and Carla.
 This car’s hood ornament was in the shape of a rocket with a very sharp tip.
 I can’t imagine such a hood ornament being allowed by current safety standards.
 The tip of the rocket managed to severely injure a pheasant that flew up in front of us.
 I stopped the car, I jumped out and finished off the pheasant with my pocket knife, then we took it home and Mother fixed it for dinner that night.